Why is Rahab in the Bible so Important?

 How Many Times is Rahab Mentioned in the Bible?

-Rahab is mentioned in the Bible 10 times in the King James Version (KJV).
+Rahab is mentioned in the Holy Scripture 10 times in the King James Version (KJV).
 Here is a list of all 10 Rahab Bible Verses:

 Who Did Rahab Marry

 From harlot to heroine, Rahab became a godly wife and mother in Israel.
 Rahab married Salmon, an Israelite from the tribe of Judah.
-They became the parents of a boy named Boaz.
+She became the mother of Boaz.
+If you’d like to learn more about Boaz, read about Ruth in the Bible.
 And her son would one day marry a widow woman by the name of Ruth (Ruth 4:5,10).

 And, so it begins, the line of Jesus.
 Ruth in the Bible shows another clear picture of redemption, a pagan girl who faithfully followed God’s leading and ultimately became part of the story of Jesus’ birth.

 How is Rahab related to King David?
-God raised up a prostitute to become the great, great, grandmother of King David.
-Rahab married Salmon, who is recorded as having a son name Boaz in Matthew 1.
+God raised up a prostitute to become the great, great-grandmother of King David.
+Rahab married Salmon, who is recorded as having a son named Boaz in Matthew 1.
 Boaz and Ruth had a son named Obed who had David’s father, Jesse.

 Characteristics of Rahab